 When to Get a Colonoscopy

-At age 50, a serious conversation takes place between the patient and their gastroenterologist.
-This milestone marks the age that those at average risk for colorectal cancer should consider screening, and a good way to do so is via a colonoscopy.
-Symptomatic or not, following this rule of thumb—getting a colonoscopy at age 50—provides the best chances for early (colorectal cancer) detection or, ideally, for preventing cancerous developments, altogether.
+You should have a serious conversation with your gastroenterologist at age 45.
+This milestone marks when those at average risk for colorectal cancer should consider screening, and a good way to do so is via a colonoscopy.
+Symptomatic or not, following this rule of thumb—getting a colonoscopy at age 45—provides the best chances for early (colorectal cancer) detection or, ideally, preventing cancerous developments, altogether.

 |Personal History of:||Family History of:|